Tea-n-Tech/professional-python-exercises-3-API/README.md

-# Exercise2: GitHub Command line interface (CLI)
+# Exercise3: API

 ## Purpose

-This is the second exercise for the professional python course.
-The purpose is to build a proper CLI using the github API.
+This is the third exercise for the professional python course.
+The purpose is to build an API for the GitHub CLI (from exercise 2).
-The task is (copied from the professional python course):
+The inital state is a fork from the 2nd exercise (Solution from Codie)

-Create a python program to interact with GitHub and retrieve data.
+## Task (copied from Tea-n-Tech)

+This task will be an advancement of the previous one by wrapping the functionality in an API.
-Add the following commands:
+Create an API with the following routes:

+- GET `/health/ping` to check if the API is up (can be unauthenticated)
+- Require a GitHub token as authentication header and use this token for your API calls to GitHub within your API
+- GET `/user` to get details about the currently authenticated user
-- Count all stars of all repos of yourself, a specified user or an organization.
+- GET `/user/stars` to retrieve the amount of GitHub stars of all repos from the authenticated user
-- Print out details about yourself, a user or organization.
-  Allow a nicely printed format as default and offer output as json too.
-- One of the following:
+- GET `/user/status` to get the current status of the authenticated user (see task 2)
-  - (easy) Modify your user description by adding a tea emoji and a heart.
-  - (difficult) Set your user status (top-right when clicking on username) to a tea emoji with the message "Drinking Tea".

-Focus points:

-- End-users will use your program so focus on usability
-- Integrate previous lessons as much as it makes sense
+- POST `/user/status` to set the users status to drinking tea (see task 2)
+- GET `/users/{username}` to get data about the specified user
+- GET `/users/{username}/stars` to get the amount of total stars from all repos of the specified user

+What is important?

+- Document your API endpoints (hint: if you do this right, it is done automatically)
+- The API needs to be wrapped and published as a docker image
+- Add a task command to start the docker image (makes life easier)

 ## Quickstart

 ### Installing

-This repository uses poetry to install the dependencies and taskfile to execute the most basic functionality.
-After having installed taskfile onto your system you can simply use ```task install``` to install the necessary dependendcies into a virtual environment.
-Besides the dependencies you will need a GitHub Access Token to use this program.
-Get it [here]("https://github.com/settings/tokens).
+TBD

 ### Usage